fyezool/gentoo_settings/README.md

 ## If the system setup as KDE Plasma desktop, not META, some problem might arise such as

-1. Sound not working
+*Sound not working can be solved by*

-Solved by

 ''''
 emerge kde-apps/meta-multimedia